 Fifth Third Bank explains how physician mortgages can help doctors and other medical professionals purchase a new home.

-New and established physicians face unique circumstances when buying a home.
-Those who’ve just come out of medical school often haven’t been able to earn or save all that much as they completed their education.
+Physicians can face unique circumstances when buying a home.
+Those who’ve just come out of medical school often haven’t started earning income yet or haven’t started saving for a down payment.
+Most of their focus has been on completing an education.
 And both established physicians and new graduates may have a significant amount of student loan debt.

-Fortunately, Fifth Third offers a mortgage product designed specifically for doctors.
-The mortgage offers a high loan-to-value ratio, which enables physicians to purchase homes with little or nothing down.
-The loans also treat student loan debt differently than other mortgages and don’t require the borrowers to carry mortgage insurance.
+Fortunately, Fifth Third offers a mortgage product designed to provide solutions specifically for doctors.
+The mortgage offers up to 100% financing, which enables physicians to purchase homes with little or nothing down.
+The program also views student loan debt differently than other mortgages for new doctors.
+Another key feature is that the loan doesn’t require physicians to carry mortgage insurance.

 Who Is Eligible for a Physician Mortgage Loan?

-The mortgages are available to individuals who have an MD, DO, DPM, DDS, or DMD.
-“The product is for both new graduates of medical school and established physicians,” Schultz says.
+The mortgages are available to individuals who are licensed as a MD, DO, DPM, DDS, DMD, DVM, and OD.
+"The product is for both new graduates of medical school and established physicians," Schultz says.
 The loans aren’t specifically for first-time home buyers, though many new medical school graduates are purchasing their first house.
 Physicians can use the loans to buy a home or refinance a home they already own.

-The New Physician Mortgage Loan is ideal for licensed interns, residents, or fellows who are in a medical residency or scheduled to begin one within 90 days of closing on a new home.
+The New Physician Mortgage Loan is ideal for licensed interns, residents, or fellows who are in a medical residency or scheduled to begin within 90 days of closing on a new home.
 Physicians who have just completed their residency within the last 12 months and have started working in their field are also eligible.
-While the New Physician Mortgage Loan is not available to dentists, the Established Physician Mortgage Loan is designed for physicians or dentists who have been employed by a hospital for more than a year or who have been self-employed as a doctor or dentist for two years.

 Benefits of a Physician Mortgage

 What’s more, borrowers aren’t required to purchase mortgage insurance.
 Typically, lenders require that borrowers who put down less than 20% purchase insurance, which increases the monthly payment.
+This advantage makes a mortgage payment even more affordable.
 The mortgages also provide special treatment for medical degree student loan debt for residents and new doctors.
 If a resident or new doctor has student loans that are in deferment or forbearance, those are excluded from their debt-to-income calculation.
+This advantage helps to increase qualification for the mortgage loan.

 How Can the Loans Help Newly Graduated Physicians?

-In addition to the high LTV and special treatment for student loan debt, the New Physician Mortgage Loan allows borrowers to obtain a mortgage with an employment contract.
-Most mortgages require the borrower to already be working at their job.
-But for both New Physician and Established Physician Mortgage, the borrower just needs to begin their job within 90 days of the close of their home.
+In addition to the high LTV and treatment of student loan debt, the New Physician Mortgage Loan allows borrowers to obtain a mortgage with an employment contract.
+Most mortgages require the borrower to already be working at their job, but for both New Physician and Established Physician Mortgage, the borrower just needs to begin their job within 90 days of the close of their home.
 Schultz notes that this is especially helpful for new graduates who tend to relocate to new cities before they begin their residency.
+This advantage allows a family to get settled in even before they start at a new employer.

 The Physician Mortgage program aims to reduce the stress doctors face in home buying due to their unique employment circumstances.
 Let your clients know about Physician Mortgages, and you can put them on a path to homeownership that much sooner.